 Registration with the HCPC can be obtained via an equivalence assessment process undertaken by the AHCS, ARCS has nominated AHCS assessors for this purpose.
-Briefly, the applicant will need to demonstrate that their knowledge, skills, behaviours and experience is equivalent to the learning outcomes of all relevant criteria.
-Applicants should familiarise themselves with the contents of documentation relating to standards of Good Scientific Practice (GSP), STP equivalence Standards of Proficiency and the specialist curriculum of the Scientist Training Programme (STP).
-Evidence will be provided via a portfolio submitted on the AHCS’ online IT system.
-Evidence that the applicant has completed the ACE Certificate is a good piece of evidence for the portfolio, as the relevant STP curriculum was developed directly from the ACE Certificate.
-There is no requirement for any formal qualification and no requirement to undertake the practical assessments of competence for the rotations in Genetics, Cytology and Histopathology.
-However applicants must demonstrate they meet the all the STP learning outcomes including those of the rotations, therefore if rotations are not completed the applicant must show evidence of self-directed learning.
+Briefly, the applicant will need to demonstrate that their knowledge, skills, behaviours and experience are equivalent to those achieved on the Scientist Training Programme (STP).
+Applicants should familiarise themselves with the contents of documentation relating to standards of Good Scientific Practice (GSP), and the specialist curriculum of the Scientist Training Programme (STP).
+Evidence will be provided via a portfolio submitted on the AHCS’ online portal.
+There is no requirement for any formal qualification but applicants must demonstrate they meet the all the STP learning outcomes including those of the rotations.
+If rotations are not completed the applicant must show evidence of self-directed learning.

 The AHCS do not prescribe a specific length of training to confer equivalence, although applicants should note that graduates from the STP programme will complete three years of Masters level (EQF level 7) education including a minimum of 90 weeks integrated workplace training, and it is unlikely that periods of experience substantially less than this will be deemed adequate.